 Canada Day at the Shipyards

-In addition to all the afternoon festivities at Waterfront Park, on Canada Day in 2019 there was also a car show at Shipbuilders’ Square and a Canadian naval ship at the pier.
+In addition to all the afternoon festivities at Waterfront Park, on Canada Day there is sometimes a car show at Shipbuilders’ Square.
+In 2019 there was also a Canadian naval ship at the pier for people to explore.

-The car show celebrated its 7th anniversaryd at the Shipyards last year and ran from 10:00 am until 4:00 pm.
+The car show celebrated its 7th anniversary at the Shipyards in 2019 and ran from 10:00 am until 4:00 pm.
 HMCS Winnipeg, meanwhile, is a Canadian naval frigate.
-It happened to be in town on July 1st in 2019 and offered free tours between 11:00 am and 5:00 pm.
+It happened to be in town on July 1st last year and offered free tours between 11:00 am and 5:00 pm.

 Canada Day at Lonsdale Quay

 Not only are there cool things to see and do at both Waterfront Park and the Shipyards, but there is also live music at Lonsdale Quay on Canada Day.

-Karen Fowlie & The Originals performed from 1:00 until 3:00 pm.
-The VOC Sweet Soul Gospel Choir then takes the stage from 3:15 until 5:15.
+Karen Fowlie & The Originals performed last year from 1:00 until 3:00 pm.
+The VOC Sweet Soul Gospel Choir then took the stage from 3:15 until 5:15.